 - Hold on to the head and paint the bottom of each peg doll first then paint the body.
-Don’t worry about the neck or getting close to the head.
-We’ll get to that later.
-Just quickly paint the bodies starting with the bottom of each peg doll so it will dry enough to set it down by the time you are done painting the body.
+Don’t paint the neck or the head yet, we will do that later.
+Just quickly paint the bodies starting at the bottom of each peg doll.

-- While the peg doll bodies are drying paint the outside of that family’s box and lid.
+- While the peg doll bodies are drying paint the outside of the box and lid the same color.

-- Note: I did not paint the bottoms of the boxes.
+- Note: We did not paint the bottom of the boxes.

-- Look at head first to decide what part you would like to make the face.
+- Look at the head first to decide what part you would like to make the face.